28 Apr Chiang Mai Essentials: Orientation and key sites inside and outside the city walls

 Queen Sirikit Botanical Garden

 This is Thailand’s best botanical garden and is dedicated to the conservation of Thai flora.
 It holds collections of rare and endangered species and is situated in the lush mountains of Doi Suthep, about 20km outside of the city of Chiang Mai.
-Three major streams in the area converge into one on the land, providing year round water, and the regional climate is ideally suited to the project of protecting rare species.
 The gardens and the many glasshouses are stunning and a must anyone who wants to relax around a plethora of tropical colours and scents.

 Flight of the Gibbon